 The Party Wall (which is a shared wall) requirements will come into the picture if you are affecting any walls that join your house to your neighbours, so it’s important to mention your plans so they are aware too.

 The minimum height for a loft conversion is 2.2m, and you can measure this yourself.
-Run a tape measure from the floor to the highest point on the ceiling, if it’s more than 2.2m, the loft should be tall enough for a conversion.
+Run a tape measure from the floor to the highest point on the inside of the loft, if it’s more than 2.2m, the loft should be tall enough for a conversion.
 However, most Victorian-style houses tend to be lower than those built from about 1930 onwards – so the head height may not be ideal.
 If you plan on changing the roof structure to change the ceiling height, then you will need planning permission.

 Depending on when your home was built, it will have roof trusses or rafters.
 By looking through your loft hatch, you should be able to recognise which roof type you have.
 Rafters run along the edge of the roof, and this will leave most of the space below hollow.
 Whereas trusses are supports that run through the cross-section of the loft.
 Converting a loft with trusses is possible but having extra structural support is necessary to replace them.
 Of course, this will cost more.

-Another thing to consider when you’re thinking about converting your loft and it’s eligibility, is where to put the staircase.
+Another thing to consider when you’re thinking about converting your loft and its eligibility, is where to put the staircase.
 A lot of upstairs hallways, particularly in British houses, do not have space to accommodate another staircase without making more structural changes, for example moving walls.
 This is an additional cost, but can all be factored in but you may need to think about the space you need to sacrifice in order to convert your loft.
 Are you losing any?
 Is that space more useful than a converted loft?
 If the answer is yes, loft conversions may not be the best solution for you and your lifestyle anyway.

 Launch An Appeal